-The timing is indeed a challenge, but I was finally able to try the ribs at Stockyards for the first time .
-I called from Bathurst & St. Clair at 6pm and lucky me, they still had lots of ribs left.
+The timing is indeed a challenge, but I was finally able to try the ribs at Stockyards for the first time last week.
+I called from Bathurst & St. Clair at 6pm and lucky for me, they still had lots of ribs left.
 The stupid streetcar couldn’t come fast enough!
 Hurry!

 I ordered the Half Rack of BBQ Ribs ($14) while Michelle tried the (single) Beast Burger for her first time.
 I didn’t get any fries with my ribs because I knew her burger would come with a mountain of fries large enough for the both of us to share.
 It was a good call, a half rack of ribs is a lot of ribs!